Ownasaurus/OwnaClicker/README.md

 Auto (left) clicker designed for minecraft.

-Alpha state.
+Customizable click rate.

+Only tested in Minecraft, where the click location does not matter.

-Please help me make a real UI.
+Please help me make a real UI and icon.

-Variable click rate.

-Only tested in Minecraft (minimally).
+Enjoy!